Verification

 This catches fault timers that exist structurally but are too slow — the alarm path exists but takes longer than the machine can safely tolerate.

-Run prove() first — there's no point testing timing on a coupling that never reaches an alarm.
+Run always() first — there's no point testing timing on a coupling that never reaches an alarm.
 Then run the force-based tests for timing validation on the ones that passed.
 See examples/fault_coverage.py for a complete working example.

 Lock files